jakubkoziel992/runs-app/README.md

 * Helm
 * Terraform
 * Gitlab
+* Bash

 ## Provisioning Kubernetes Cluster

-The cluster was created using IaaC, which facilitates automation and makes it easier to reuse.
+The cluster was created using Infrastructure as Code (IaaC) to facilitate automation and reusability.
 Terraform was used for this task.

 The code used to create the Google Kubernetes Cluster (GKE) can be viewed here [Terraform](https://github.com/jakubkoziel992/runs-app/tree/master/Terraform)